-CUMBERLAND, ME The Maine State Golf Association is pleased to announce the deserving recipients from the class of 2018 with awards from the MSGA Scholarship Fund.
-The MSGA Scholarship Fund, formerly the Maine Caddie Scholarship, has helped more than 500 deserving students hailing from all 16 counties around the Pine Tree State to pursue higher education.
+CUMBERLAND, ME – The Maine State Golf Association is pleased to announce the recipients from the class of 2020 earning awards from the MSGA Scholarship Fund.
+The MSGA Scholarship Fund, formerly the Maine Caddie Scholarship, has now helped nearly 550 students hailing from all 16 counties across the Pine Tree State to pursue higher education.
 The MSGA is approaching $1.8 million given in scholarships to these recipients since its modest inception in 1950.

-Ryan Collins, of Cape Elizabeth and Cape Elizabeth High School, son of Scott Collins and Ashley Wernher-Collins.
-As the top academic performer among the new scholars, Collins is the recipient of the Winchenbach Award and an additional $1,000 one-time grant.
+Mitchell Tarrio, of Augusta and Kents Hill School.
+Tarrio will be attending Assumption College.
+As the top academic performer among the new scholars, Tarrio is the recipient of the Winchenbach Award and an additional $1,000 one-time grant.

 In addition to the MSGA Scholarship Fund recipients, the MSGA recognizes the two winners of the Frank Langlois Scholarship.
 This award gives a one-time grant of $5,000 to one male and one female student who have shown an active interest in golf in Maine.
-This years Frank Langlois Scholarship recipients are:
+This year’s Frank Langlois Scholarship recipients are:

 Gabrielle James, of Bar Harbor and Mt.
 Desert Island High School.
 James will be attending Husson University.